 Acupuncture for Fibromyalgia

 By: University of Michigan

-Researchers at the University of Michigan Chronic Pain and Fatigue Research Center are first to provide evidence of acupuncture’s effect on opioid receptors.
+Researchers at the University of Michigan Chronic Pain and Fatigue Research Center are the first to provide evidence of acupuncture’s effect on opioid receptors.

+Acupuncture for Fibromyalgia